 Reset Windows Search with PowerShell Script

-To run this script you need:
+To run this script, you need to:

-- Download the ResetWindowsSearchBox.ps1 script http://www.microsoft.com/download/100295;
+- Download the ResetWindowsSearchBox.ps1 script https://www.microsoft.com/en-us/download/details.aspx?id=100295

-- Open the PowerShell console as an administrator;
+- Open the PowerShell console as an administrator.

-Set-ExecutionPolicy -Scope Process –ExecutionPolicy Unrestricted
+Set-ExecutionPolicy -Scope Process –ExecutionPolicy Unrestricted - Run the PS1 script file:

 - Restart your computer and check if the Windows search issue is fixed.

-Some additional ways to fix search issues in Windows that might help if the previous options didn’t work for you:
+Here are some additional ways to fix search issues in Windows that might help if the previous options didn’t work for you:

-- Check if the ctfmon.exe process is running in your session.
-This is a built-in Windows process that manages the alternate user input and the Office Language Panel (Touch Keyboard and Handwriting Panel Service).
-If this process is not running or stopped, you simply won’t be able to type characters in the Start Menu search bar.
+- Check whether the ctfmon.exe process is running in your session.
+This standard Windows process controls both alternate user input and the Office Language Bar.(Touch Keyboard and Handwriting Panel Service).
+If this process is not running or has been stopped, you won’t be able to type characters into the Start Menu search bar.
 To start the process manually, press Win +R and run the command:

-(alternatively, you can use the unlocker tool to kill the process that is locking this folder).
+C:\Documents and Settings\username\AppData\Local\Packages\Microsoft.Windows.Cortana_******(or, use the Unlocker tool to kill the process that is locking this folder).
 Reboot your computer.
-The Cortana folder will appear again and after a few minutes the search should work; - Check the NTFS permissions on the folder C:\Windows\SystemApps\Microsoft.Windows.Search_cw5n1h2txyewy.
-All computer users must have Read+Execute permissions (BUILTIN\Users -> Allow ReadAndExecute, Synchronize).
+The Cortana folder will appear and, after a few minutes, the search should work. - Check the NTFS permissions for the C:\Windows\SystemApps\Microsoft.Windows.Search_cw5n1h2txyewy.Users must have Read+Execute permissions (BUILTIN\Users -> Allow ReadAndExecute, Synchronize).
 You can list folder NTFS permissions with PowerShell:

 33 comments